polterguy/hyper-ide/helpers/help-files/03 - Micro/08 - Extension widgets III.md

 ### Folder widget

-This widget will load up all Hyperlambda files from the specified **[folder]** and treat these files' content as children widgets of itself.
+This widget will load up all Hyperlambda files from the specified **[folder]**, and/or files, and treat these files' content as children widgets of itself.
 It is useful for creating toolbars with plugins, encapsulating each toolbar item, into a separate file.
 Usage can be found below.
 Notice, this code doesn't evaluate without an exception, since you highly likely don't have the specified **[folder]** on your system.